Employer of Record Hong Kong | Complete Guide 2026

 Termination and Severance Regulations

-Notice Periods by Employment Length:
+Notice Periods (Standard)

 How EOR Works in Hong Kong